 For recognition of impairment loss on other financial assets and risk exposure, the company determines that whether there has been a significant increase in the credit risk since initial recognition.
 If credit risk has not increased significantly, 12 month ECL is used to provide for impairment loss.
 However, if credit risk has increased significantly, lifetime ECL is used.
-If, in a subsequent portrad could could could be used in credit risk since initial resignition, then the entity reverts to recognising impairment loss allowance based on 12 month ECL.
+If, in a subsequent period credit duality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the orbits reverts to recognising impairment loss allowance based on 12 month ECL.